Kuroishi, Aomori: Government

-Kuroishi has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
+Kuroishi has a mayor–council form of government with a directly elected mayor and a unicameral city legislature of 16 members.
 Kuroishi contributes one member to the Aomori Prefectural Assembly.
 In terms of national politics, the city is part of Aomori 3rd district of the lower house of the Diet of Japan.

 Economy

 The economy of Kuroishi is heavily dependent on agriculture.
 The city serves as a minor regional commercial center.
 Agricultural produce includes rice and apples.

+Art and culture

+Kuroishi has a yuru-chara known as Nyango Star.

 Education

 Kuroishi has four public elementary schools and two public junior high schools operated by the city government and two public high schools operated by the Aomori Prefectural Board of Education.
 The prefecture also operates one special education school for the handicapped.